elasticspoon/personal_site/_posts/2023/08/21/2023-08-21-Making a service to run tmux-continuum with no status line.md

 Description=Run tmux_resurrect save script every 15 minutes
 ```

-At this point, we have fully set up our services.
-That said, the timers will not automatically run. `timers.target` either loads on the system booting or you can start your specific timer with `systemctl --user start name-of-timer.timer`.

-## Conclusion

-This activity has given me a ton of ideas about potential stuff that I can do with services.
-I am considering making some services to ping the databases of some of my hobby projects to ensure that they do not go inactive (since they are on free plans).

-The versatility of having bash scripts that run automatically is tremendous.
+At this point, you've fully set up your services.
+Services provide a versatile way to run scripts automatically, and you can use this capability for various tasks.
+For example, you can create services to periodically ping the databases of your hobby projects to prevent them from going inactive when on free plans.

-Nix itself doesn't really bring anything too special to services.
-It does provide an option of being somewhat more declarative.
-If you have the script controlled (as in Nix writes the contents of the script to the script file) by Nix, you can be more declarative with your services.
-While you are still hard coding the location of a script into the service, Nix ensures that the script will always be in that location.
+While Nix itself doesn't bring anything special to services, it offers a more declarative approach.
+By letting Nix control the script's contents, you can be more declarative with your services.
+Even though you're still hard coding the script's location into the service, Nix ensures that the script will always be in that location.